 - Replacing cabinet hardware and painting cabinets to update the look of the cabinets without replacing them

-Here is an example of how cosmetic home repairs affect your ROI:
+Here is an example of how much it costs to flip a house can affect your ROI:

-For more information on fix and flip repairs and renovations that have a high ROI, check out our article on 25 fix and flip projects with high ROI.
+For more information on fix and flip repairs and renovations that have a high ROI, check out our article on 25 fix and flip projects with high ROIs.

 Cost of Moderate Home Repairs

 Moderate home repairs are substantial repairs to upgrade a property and increase its value.
 Since they are larger projects, a licensed contractor will be needed to complete them, which will add to your labor and material costs.
 Your acquisition cost will be lower, but your timeline will increase, which increases your carrying costs.

 - Renovating the kitchen to include stone countertops, new light fixtures, appliances, and new flooring

 - Updating bathrooms with modern, matching plumbing fixtures, new toilets, and new, neutral-colored tiles